-For more information about the COGCC administrative hearing process and OGDPs, please COGCC refer to the website at http://cogcc.state.co.us.
-You may also contact COGCC dnr.ogcc@state.co.us the at or 303-894-2100.
+more For information about the COGCC administrative hearing process and OGDPs, please COGCC website refer the to at http://cogcc.state.co.us.
+You may also contact COGCC the at dnr.ogcc@state.co.us or 303-894-2100.
 Please note, COGCC staff are not available to provide legal advice.
 COGCC recommends that you engage an attorney with knowledge of oil and gas matters to assist you with reviewing any offers you receive from an oil and gas operator or other person.

-1 Parties who receive this information sheet will not necessarily be included in the notice of the Director's recommendation.
+&lt;sup>1 Parties who receive this information sheet will not necessarily be included in the notice of the Director's recommendation.
 Parties who make a public comment on the Form 2A and include their email address will receive the notice of the Director's recommendation.